Minda (village)

 Minda is situated in western side from State capital Jaipur with 64 km distance.
 Further more, It is located 184 km towards East from District headquarters Nagaur & 67 km from Kuchaman.
 Minda Pin code is 341509 and postal head office is Nawacity Lsg.
-Deola, Deoli Kalan, Shekhawatpura, Dediya Ka Bas, Takiya, Naya Bas, Baori, Thikariya Khurd, Bheevpura, Moondgasoi (13 km), Loonwa (17 km) are the nearby Villages to Minda.
+Deola, Deoli Kalan, Shekhawatpura, Dediya Ka Bss(Bijarniyo ki dhani), Takiya, Naya Bas, Baori, Thikariya Khurd, Bheevpura, Moondgasoi (13 km), Loonwa (17 km) are the nearby Villages to Minda.

 Marwari is the first and local language here followed by Hindi, Urdu, English.